mehrvarz/rtcchat2/README.md

 ---------------------------------------

 rtc chat server should be run with SSL keys installed (see next section).
-For plain test purposes, you can run rtc chat server without SSL keys (and use http instead of https):
+For simple test purposes, you can run rtc chat server without SSL keys (and then use http instead of https):

 	go run rtcchat/main.go -secure=false